himanshuojha2000/100Projects/README.md

 An arrow indicator at the bottom of the screen that bounces continuously and fades out as the user scrolls down.
 Helps indicate scrolling interaction in a stylish way.
 🛠 **Tech Used:** HTML, CSS, JavaScript

-### 🔹 P24 - Simple Calculator ⬇️✨
+### 🔹 P24 - Simple Calculator ⚙️
-Simple Calculator with basic functions of +, -, /, *.
+A simple **calculator** with basic functions like addition, subtraction, multiplication, and division.
+Features a responsive UI with smooth interactions.
 🛠 **Tech Used:** HTML, CSS, JavaScript

+### 🔹 P25 - Copy & Move Text ✍️
+A web-based tool that allows users to **copy and move text** between different text areas effortlessly.
+Enhances text manipulation for better usability.
+🛠 **Tech Used:** HTML, CSS, JavaScript

+### 🔹 P26 - Progress Bar ⏳
+A **dynamic progress bar** that updates as users complete steps, with smooth animations and transitions.
+🛠 **Tech Used:** HTML, CSS, JavaScript

+---

 ---